 Why You Should Add Serums to Your Beauty Routine

 You may be wondering just what serums are and how they’re different from lotions and creams.
 The biggest difference between a serum and a lotion/cream is what the serum formulation does not contain.
 Serums leave out airtight moisturizing ingredients like mineral oil or petrolatum that are used to keep water from evaporating.
 They also contain fewer thickening and lubricating agents like nut oils.
 The result is a concentrated, potent formula that delivers the greatest amount of effective ingredients to your skin.
 Serums are the workhorses of a skincare line and you can think of them as nutrients without the additives.

-Which Serum Should I Use
+Which Serum Should I Use?

 Just as there are scores of moisturizers designed to treat different skin concerns, so goes the world of serums.
 Tackling everything from hydrating and softening dry skin to brightening your complexion to minimizing fine lines and wrinkles, serums go to work on those areas to give you the best skin possible.
 Which one(s) you choose, depends on what skin stresses you’d like to alleviate.
-I am a huge fan of the Murad Advanced Active Radiance Serum that delivers a potent does of Vitamin C that improves radiance, promotes collagen production and fights free radicals.
-My general love of Murad Skincare is well documented and this serum is a welcome addition to my daily beauty routine.
+I am a huge fan of the Murad Advanced Active Radiance Serum that delivers a potent dose of Vitamin C that improves radiance, promotes collagen production and fights free radicals.
+My general love of Murad skincare products is well documented and this serum is a welcome addition to my daily beauty routine.

 How to Add Serums to Your Beauty Routine

 Now you’re sold and you want to know how to add a serum to your beauty routine right?
 It’s easy.

 - After cleansing (and exfoliating) your face, apply a small amount of serum to your face and neck.
 Spread it evenly with your fingers and remember that a little goes a long way.